GeospatialResearch/Digital-Twins/paper/paper.md

 Flood analysts can select an area of interest and enter parameters such as sea level rise.
-FReDT will produce a raster map of the maximum flood depth reached for each cell during the flood scenario, and highlight flooded buildings that are  exceed a specified depth (default 0.1m).
+FReDT will produce a raster map of the maximum flood depth reached for each cell during the flood scenario, and highlight flooded buildings that exceed a specified depth (default 0.1m).

 Designing the digital twin, we utilised methods developed in another research program, the NIWA-led Mā te haumaru ō te wai^[https://niwa.co.nz/natural-hazards/research-projects/mā-te-haumaru-ō-te-wai-increasing-flood-resilience-across-aotearoa] .
 To process elevation LiDAR point cloud data from LINZ into a form ready to use for modelling the flow of water over the terrain surface we use GeoFabrics [@geofabrics].
-The hydrologically-conditioned DEMs produced by GeoFabrics, along with additional data sources such as rainfall estimation from NIWA's High-Intensity Rainfall Design System (HIRDS)^[https://hirds.niwa.co.nz/] [@hirds] and flood statistics from their Flood Frequency Tool^[https://niwa.maps.arcgis.com/apps/webappviewer/index.html?id=933e8f24fe9140f99dfb57173087f27d] [@flood-frequency1]
+These hydrologically-conditioned DEMs, along with additional data sources such as rainfall estimation from NIWA's High-Intensity Rainfall Design System (HIRDS)^[https://hirds.niwa.co.nz/] [@hirds] and flood statistics from their Flood Frequency Tool^[https://niwa.maps.arcgis.com/apps/webappviewer/index.html?id=933e8f24fe9140f99dfb57173087f27d] [@flood-frequency1]